guolinke/lightgbm-ci-docker/README.md

 # lightgbm-ci-docker
-This is the docker for LightGBM CI (dev branch)
+This is the docker for LightGBM CI